cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/tutorials/build-your-own-analytics/index.md

 ![GraphQL recipe](../static/graphQL-recipe-cacheVisual.gif)

 The following code will build a page with all the requirement to fetch from GraphQL and plot the cached and uncached bandwidth for the given zone.
-You'll just need to enter your email address, API token, and your zone ID, and then push the `Fetch analytics` button.
+You'll just need to enter your API token and your zone ID, and then push the `Fetch analytics` button.

 ## Code